Earnings disappointment may stall chase for outperforming China stocks

-HONG KONG (Reuters) - Chinese companies still able to report healthy profits could see their shares trim sharp gains if earnings disappoint, narrowing a yawning gap with firms struggling to cope with Beijing’s drive to consolidate industries plagued by overcapacity.
+HONG KONG, Aug 7 (Reuters) - Chinese companies still able to report healthy profits could see their shares trim sharp gains if earnings disappoint, narrowing a yawning gap with firms struggling to cope with Beijing’s drive to consolidate industries plagued by overcapacity.

 The signs are starker in onshore markets where sectors such as technology and pharmaceuticals, which are still generating healthy profits, have significantly outperformed the lumbering industrials and materials firms plagued by inefficiency.